 A Billion Reasons to Choose Sault Ste.
 Marie

-Through its Invest Sault Ste.
+Through Invest Sault Ste.
 Marie, the organization works to attract business and investment to the community.
-Over the past few years, its staff helped draw a number of firms, including Canadian Bank Note, JD Aero, Createch, Wisconsin Resorts, Pollard Banknote, CX Solutions, PLATO Testing, UFE Tagona Press and – the most recent success story – Noront Resources.
+Over the past few years, its staff helped draw a number of firms, including Canadian Bank Note, JD Aero, Createch, Wisconsin Resorts, Pollard Banknote, CX Solutions, PLATO Testing, UFE Tagona Press and, the most recent success story, Noront Resources.

 Sault Ste.
 Marie is also very cost-competitive.
 The city ranked 10th globally in the 2016 KPMG Competitive Alternatives study – comparing operating costs for nine different sectors.
 Combining this with affordable commercial land and housing costs, lower labour costs and lower overall cost of living Sault Ste.
 Marie becomes very attractive to business and industry.

 For more information on the community’s competitive business advantages and opportunities, contact us at email@example.com.